 - for young at foot, a 'single shot to the brain or heart where it can be delivered accurately and in safety'.18

-Dependent joeys who are not caught and killed in accordance with the Codes of Practice die as a result of starvation, exposure or predation without their mothers to teach them vital survival skills such as finding food, water and shelter.19 A long-term average of 800,000 dependent young suffer an inhumane death each year.20
+Dependent joeys who are not caught and killed in accordance with the Codes of Practice die as a result of starvation, exposure or predation without their mothers to teach them vital survival skills such as finding food, water and shelter.19 On a 10 year average, it is estimated that 800,000 dependent joeys are killed as collateral damage of the kangaroo industry each year.20

 RSPCA Australia reviewed the Codes of Practice in 2002 and recommended that they include a condition to stop the shooting of females who are carrying pouch young.21 This, it believes, is the only way to stop the potential of cruelty to the pouch young.22 This recommendation was not taken up in the 2008 revision of the Codes of Practice.23 The 2011 THINKK report has reiterated the need for the Commercial Code to be amended to mandate a 'males only' kill.24

 Watch a presentation on the kangaroo industry by Keely Boom, research fellow with THINKK, the think tank for kangaroos, and an expert in animal law and environmental law.
 Filmed at Voiceless's 2012 Animal Law Lecture Series.

 - Read Voiceless council member Deidre Wick's column of May 2012 "Cute baby seals and kangaroo pests"

 - Download the latest report from THINKK, 'Kangaroo Court: Enforcement of the law governing kangaroo killing'.